mk-fg/reliable-discord-client-irc-daemon/README.rst

 Limitations
 -----------

-- Mentions for users/channels/roles and such in messages coming from IRC are not parsed or translated to discord tags in any way, all text is sent as-is.
+- Only user mentions are translated into discord tags (if enabled and with some quirks, see below) - not channels, roles or emojis.

 - No support for sending attachments or embeds of any kind - use WebUI for that, not IRC.